“Hooray! Change!” said absolutely no one ever.

 Why do people seem to have so much trouble giving up Excel when presented with other technology?
 It’s not because Excel is better in the long run, or more secure, or sufficiently transparent.
 It is simply a matter of familiarity.
 Buyers often start out sourcing, reporting, and analyzing data in Excel because it is all they have.
 They develop comfortable habits based on its functionality and quirks.
 If given the choice between Excel and a good BI solution from the outset, most people would choose the BI solution, but once a habit forms… people have to be compelled to break it and transition to something new.

-When selecting a solution to replace Excel, procurement should minimize the total change required by looking for one that provides a comparable user experience while adding efficiency and power.
-A platform’s ability to import and export data to and from Excel provides an additional level of comfort that users can – but hopefully won’t need to – fall back on in a pinch.
+When selecting e-procurement software solutions to replace Excel, procurement should minimize the total change required by looking for one that provides a comparable user experience while adding efficiency and power.
+When comparing different spend analysis software companies, it's important to consider a platform’s ability to import and export data to and from Excel, which provides an additional level of comfort that users can – but hopefully won’t need to – fall back on in a pinch.

 Managing Supplier Impact